wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-dotnet-get-started.md

 >
 > Help us shape the scope and approach of this tutorial -- if there are other topics you'd like to see covered here in a getting-started tutorial leave feedback in a [Disqus comment](#comments) at the end of the tutorial.

-##<a name="video"></a>Sign up for Windows Azure
+##<a name="video"></a>Sign up for Azure

 You need an Azure account to complete this tutorial.
 You can:

 * [Open an Azure account for free](/pricing/1rmb-trial/?WT.mc_id=A261C142F).
 You get credits that can be used to try out paid Azure services.
 Even after the credits are used up, you can keep the account and use free Azure services and features, such as the Web Apps feature in Azure Web App.
 * [Activate Visual Studio subscriber benefits](/pricing/member-offers/msdn-benefits-details/?WT.mc_id=A261C142F).
 Your Visual Studio subscription gives you credits every month that you can use for paid Azure services.

 If you want to get started with Azure before you sign up for an Azure account, go to [Try Azure Web App](https://tryappservice.azure.com/).
-There, you can immediately create a short-lived starter web app in Azureâno credit card required, and no commitments.
+There, you can immediately create a short-lived starter web app in Azure—no credit card required, and no commitments.

-In the following video, Scott Hanselman shows how easy it is to sign up for a trial of Windows Azure.
+In the following video, Scott Hanselman shows how easy it is to sign up for a trial of Azure.
 (Duration: 1:58)

 > [AZURE.VIDEO sign-up-for-microsoft-azure]